ccswbs/UoGd7-Training/Drupal_Features_Terms_Acroynms.md

 14. [Course Outlines](features/howto-courseoutlines.md)
     * The **Course Outlines** content type allows content creators to create and edit course outlines.
 Anonymous users can browse through these outlines in a listing page view and find more detail about a specific course.
 15. [Custom Content (Style Guide)](styleguide.md)
-    * The **Style Guide** allows content creators to create custom content that can be easily inserted into their code as well as being accessable.
+    * The **Style Guide** allows content creators to create custom content that can be easily inserted into their code as well as being accessible.
 The style guide features many examples of code as well as snippets of code that can be reused within the page.

 ## Field
 *Fields* are elements of data that can be attached to a node or other *Drupal* entity.
 Fields commonly contain text, images, or terms.